jlucasnsilva/tmcp-jsensor/README.md

 - The algorithm doesn't work into two steps (Fat-tree construction then channel allocation).
 Instead, once a node is added to the fat-tree, it commands its children join it and request a channel from its parents;

+# Configuring
+Besides the Tmcp.config file required by the JSensor, one can set the fields:
+- Sink.NUM_OF_CHANNELS
+- Sensor.WORKING_NODES_PROPORTION
+- Sensor.RELATIVE_TIME
+- Sensor.MAX_NUM_OF_MESSAGES